inteiros/computer_vision_projects/README.md

 pip install cv2
 ```

-Now, you can run the scritp with
+Now, you can run the script with

 ```bash
 python capture.py